allthingslinux/mod-handbook/README.md

 c) *Point* towards how they can rectify their actions, and subtly hint as to what could happen should they choose not to

 ### 3.2.3 Closing Your Opening Message
-With the conclusion of the body - rejoice!
+With the conclusion of the body—rejoice!
 The hardest part is over.
 Wrapping up your opening statement, is simple.

 We would advise to end with:
 "Any questions, do let me know."